IlluminationSpace Hub Ecosystem

 The ecosystem map project includes three tools that visitors to these pages can explore to learn more about the IS Hub’s work as well as to gain a better understanding of how community and academic partners can use civic science to address public interests.
 The tools include:

-- An interactive Kumu network diagram that allows visitors to engage in a high or detailed level exploration of the IS Hub’s community connections and partnerships;
+- An interactive network diagram that allows visitors to engage in a high or detailed level exploration of the IS Hub’s community connections and partnerships;

 - Narrative story cards that display the varied engagement pathways and experiences of IS Hub program participants; and